PatrickMennig/React-Boilerplate-Isomorphic-App/README.md

 * [Classnames]() - Webpack allows us to use styles local to modules, classnames enables more than one class name
 * [React Cellblock]() - An interesting grid library for responsive layouts of grids
 * [Web-Service]() - A simple to use web server that works well with webpack-isomorphic-tools
+* ... many others are used, I tried to just mention the most important

 ## Project structure